Estimated reading time: 3 minutes

-Evaluate your current plan.
+Evaluate your current marketing plan.

 Create a business strategy.